-As the year draws to an end, we would like to share our thoughts on the latest trends in the UK plastic enclosure manufacturing market.
+Here are our thoughts on the latest trends in the UK plastic enclosure manufacturing market for the coming year.

 But first it is worth noting that more broadly speaking the plastic market continues to evolve at pace with new materials and applications continually being developed.
 The use of plastic in industries such as packaging, automotive, biotech, building and sports continues to grow as the market develops stronger, more sustainable, less expensive alternatives to existing materials.